srikanthkarra376/Interview-Quesions/Interview-FAQ.md

   2) Tell me about yourself means conclude relate to current position

-  3) Dont badmark about old company - I am lot more talent and I can contribute , And an so possionate about technology
+  3) Dont badmark about old company - I am lot more talent and I can contribute , And an so passionate about technology

   4) Do expect to talk about projects